Have you ever felt stuck trying to answer big questions such as…

 Whatever we do skillfully is so “obvious” or “normal” to us, that we don’t appreciate the value it brings to others.

-It’s like a fish teaching a monkey to swim: it’s no big deal for the fish, so obvious and easy, but it’s a huge revelation for the monkey!
+It’s like a fish teaching a monkey to swim: it’s no big deal for the fish, but it’s a huge revelation for the monkey!

-If you start noticing the skills you use to help others, you’ll find clues for what your next experimental offering (product/service) can be.
+If you start noticing the skills you use to help others, you’ll find clues for your next experimental product or service.
+(Start keeping track of what problems others ask your advice on, and what you’re spending time helping others with.)

 “What headline would I like to test next?”